nkrusch/recontext/notes/dig.md

 4. POSTPROCESSING
    - simplification, removing redundancy

+5. OUTPUT: Invariants

 ## DIG vs. SymInfer

 * SymInfer takes input is a program in C, Java, or Java bytecode, marked with target locations.
-  It returns invariants found at those locations [4]
+  It returns invariants found at those locations [@4]
 * The Instrumentation step may be specific to SymInfer?
 * Inequality invariants may not be inferrable without Symbolic states?